softlion/XamarinFormsGesture/README.md

 # TL;DR
-Add the nuget package https://www.nuget.org/packages/Vapolia.XamarinFormsGesture/ to ALL your Xamarin Forms projects (ios, android, shared/pcl).
+Add the nuget package https://www.nuget.org/packages/Vapolia.XamarinFormsGesture/ to ALL your Xamarin Forms projects (ios, android, netstandard).

 In your Android/ios projects, before initializing xamarin forms, call PlatformGestureEffect.Init() to force the discovery of the gestures by the Xamarin Forms plugin engine.